PACKING - inpakken - συσκευασία

 Things to avoid packing too much – there isn't a lot of storage on the boat.
 You’ll wear half the clothes you bring

 Your expensive but not waterproof watch should stay home.
 Anything on your wrist will quite probably get wet during a dinghy ride.
 Blackberries and iPhones always end up in Davey Jones’ locker.
-(Ask Will Nugent)

 Expensive jewelry should probably stay home, just as when sailing at home, it is all too easy to knock stones out of settings but not notice since you’re having too much fun.